ngxs-labs/entity-state/README.md

 npm i @ngxs-labs/entity-state
 ```

-You do not have import any module, just extend your state class, implemented required methods and you are good to go!
+You do not have import any module, just extend your state class, make a `super` call and you are good to go!
 The first `super` parameter is always the state class itself.
 The second parameter is the key to identify your entities with.
 The third is an implementation of an `IdGenerator` (see [below](#IdStrategy)).